IAmScRay/vyper_deployer/README.md

 # Vyper Deployer

-This repo contains a compile & deploy program that takes smart contract code written in Vyper, compiles & deploys it to the network of your choice!
+This repo contains a compile-and-deploy program that takes smart contract code written in Vyper, compiles & deploys it to the network of your choice!

 Features:
 * it's simple & lightweight!
 * it can search for constructor arguments & take inputs approprietly!
 * it does safe type checking & data conversion: from Python data types to EVM-compatible ones with ease!
-* it saves ABI to a `.json` file after successful deployment!
+* it saves deployment data (contract address, Vyper version, constructor arguments - if any, ABI) to a `.json` file after successful deployment!
 * all you need is Vyper installed, your code & network you want to deploy on!

 ## Installation & usage
-✅ Tested on Python 3.9.11 **!**
+✅ Tested on Python 3.9.11 (Vyper 0.37), 3.11.5 (Vyper 0.43) **!**

 1. Clone the repo & change current directory: `git clone https://github.com/IAmScRay/vyper_deployer && cd vyper_deployer`
 2. Create & activate new virtual environment: `python3 -m venv venv && source venv/bin/activate`